Current COVID status: weddings in England going ahead as normal – please monitor Government information for local restrictions and latest updates.

 Can we pay in instalments?

-Yes of course – just let me know as and when you make a payment and I’ll email you to confirm that it’s been received.
+Sure thing – just let me know as and when you make a payment and I’ll email you to confirm that it’s been received.

 Can we meet up with you prior to the big day?

 Yes definitely – I always prefer to have a meeting where possible so that we can discuss arrangements.
 Just drop me a line and we’ll try to organise a place and time.
-If we live far apart, I’m always happy to do a Skype or FaceTime meeting if that’s more convenient!
+If we live far apart, I’m always happy to do a Zoom or FaceTime meeting if that’s more convenient!
 And if we don’t manage to meet up, I’m always contactable by phone or email.

 Do you play with amplification or acoustically?

-99% of the time I will need some amplification.
-At some ceremonies where the chosen venue has favourable acoustics (eg. churches), I may be able to play unplugged.
+99% of the time I will need amplification.
+At some ceremonies where the venue has favourable acoustics (eg. churches), I may be able to play unplugged.
 However, even in these kinds of venues I usually prefer to use an amplified setup – this allows me to raise up the speaker, giving better projection and means that people at the back should be able to hear the music clearly.

 I have a couple of setups – at wedding ceremonies, drinks receptions and small evening events I use a compact Bose PA system (pictured below).
 I have a larger PA system which I use for occasions which require more volume.
-If you have any concerns about the volume on the day of the wedding – please let me know beforehand, or during the performance if necessary!
-When I’m playing, it can sometimes be tricky to know whether it’s too loud or too quiet – so by all means let me know if you think it needs a tweak!

 Examples of typical amplified setup